gzbakku/vegana-engine/README.md

   - defined code structure to make onboarding new devs easy for big teams.
   - native nodejs cli with cross platform support.
   - non defined sass data structure.
+  - sass loader for electron and cordova is now supported sorry guys for breaking that.

 # what's new